Interference aided finite resonant response in an undamped forced oscillator: Interference aided regularization

 \subsubsection{Bounds}

-As a further check, one can easily look at a simple bound of the solution we have obtained.
+As a further check, one can easily consider a simple bound of the solution thus obtained.
 In general, the $n^{th}$ order solutions are zero if $n$ is odd and non zero if even.
-In particular, the $n^{th}$ order amplitude can be written as (for $n = 0, 2, 4...$),
+Therefore, the $n^{th}$ order amplitude can be written as (for $n = 0, 2, 4...$),